schinckel/django-boardinghouse/README.txt

 Django Boardinghouse
 ====================

-Multi-tenancy for Django applications, using Postgres Schemas.
+Multi-tenancy for Django applications, using Postgres Schemata.

 See full documentation at: http://django-boardinghouse.readthedocs.io